lmthang/bivec/README.txt

   (ii) and copy the CLDC's data into cldc/data (ask Thang/Hieu for such data).

 Notes:
-If you don't have Matlab, modify demo-* to set -eval 0 (instead of -eval 1).
+If you don't have Matlab, modify demo-*.sh to set -eval 0 (instead of -eval 1).

 -------- Mikolov's README -------